Prologue // revised 4.6.21

-The walls around me begin to tremble, small bits of concrete falling to the ground as I skitter back into the closest corner.
+The walls around me being to tremble, small bits of concrete falling to the ground as I skitter back into the closest corner.
 The wall to my left explodes, raining down large chunks of debris across my skin.

-Hallucinations are a long-term side effect of being trapped in Hell.
+Hallucinations are a long term side effect of being trapped in hell.

 The footsteps stop and I open my eyes, glancing up at the shadow that looms over me.
 I eye the large weapon strapped to their back and let out a relieved sigh.